gumaerc-testorg/cms.608-spring-2014/content/pages/instructor-insights/assessment-design.md

 _In this section, Philip Tan and Richard Eberhardt describe how they assessed student learning._

-The class was organized around [three team projects]({{< baseurl >}}/pages/assignments-and-student-work).
+The class was organized around {{% resource_link 0c532bff-cfdf-6a8c-2a45-eb1d552c2516 "three team projects" %}}.
 Students worked on two short-term (3-week) projects and one long-term (6-week) project.
 During Spring 2014, instructors assessed three team-produced artifacts associated with each project: 1) the rules and materials needed to play the game; 2) a written changelog, resembling software release notes, that documented key changes made to the the design of the game after each design session; and 3) a five-minute oral presentation (with visuals), during which team members provided a postmortem analysis of their design process.
 Individually, students created a fourth artifact: one-page written reports detailing how they worked in their teams.
 Each team was also responsible for bringing in playable versions of their games on specific days set aside for in-class playtesting.
 We used these artifacts to assess how well the games played, how effectively teams used the iterative design process in creating their games, and how well teams and individuals reflected on their design processes.

 {{< quote "We emphasized that last-minute changes would not rescue their games if they were not continually iterating on their games throughout the development process." "—Philip Tan and Richard Eberhardt" >}}